sarthh7777/ULI_Task2/README.md

 - **Distinctive Styling for Favourite Recipes**: Favourites are highlighted with a distinct style to make them easily recognizable.
 - **Organized Layout**: The app features a clean, well-organized layout for the form, recipe list, and other sections.

-## Installation

-To get started with the RecipeBook project, follow these steps:

 1. Clone the repository:
    ```bash